 how it began

-The Executive Director of Kw’umut Lelum Family and Child Services Agency, William Yoachim, instigated the Hope and Health initiative to bring the community together in a positive way and engage and inspire the children and youth in care through a soccer-based event.
+With this feedback in mind, Executive Director of Kw’umut Lelum Family and Child Services Agency, William Yoachim, instigated the Hope and Health initiative to bring the community together in a positive way and engage and inspire the children and youth in care in an active, playful way.
 As an Aboriginal youth who overcame significant adversity, Bill himself credits his own involvement in sports as a kid with helping him develop both flexibility and resiliency that serves him well in life.

-In honoring the Coast Salish love for soccer and for the Whitecaps FC team, Bill strategized with Ed Georgica (Whitecaps FC Equipment and Facilities Head Manager) and wife Deana Gill-Georgica on how best to realize the goals of the initiative within the context of a community-based event.
+In honoring the Coast Salish love for soccer and for the Whitecaps FC team, Bill strategized with Ed Georgica (Whitecaps FC Head of Soccer Operations) and his wife Deana Gill-Georgica (a strategy/management consultant servicing KL at the time), on how best to realize the goals of the initiative within the context of a community-based event.
 Initially named “KL Cares and Kicks”, the program was piloted in the summer of 2011 through an inaugural event in Nanaimo, BC in partnership with Kw’umut Lelum and the Whitecaps FC.

 The tremendous level of community engagement and high impact outcomes encouraged the founders to sustain and expand engaging other partners throughout Vancouver Island.
 Through this expansion, the initiative was rebranded “Hope & Health” to reflect the mission and core outcomes.